Skip to content | Accessibility Information

 Critical Perspectives 3

-This final year unit functions as a forum for you to discuss critical ideas, further develop your formal research skills and formulate your thinking about contemporary theatre as a cultural practice.
+This final year module functions as a forum for you to discuss critical ideas, further develop your formal research skills and formulate your thinking about contemporary theatre as a cultural practice.
 You will develop an independent research project and critically engage and evaluate your creative practice over the course of the year.

 Professional Practice